UK PM Rishi Sunak calls surprise July election as his party seeks to defy dire polls - KESQ

 UK PM Rishi Sunak calls surprise July election as his party seeks to defy dire polls

-(CNN) — UK Prime Minister Rishi Sunak announced a snap general election for July 4 in a statement outside Downing Street on Wednesday evening, as his Conservative party faces an uphill struggle to extend its 14 years in power.
+London (CNN) — UK Prime Minister Rishi Sunak announced a snap general election for July 4 in a statement outside Downing Street on Wednesday evening, as his Conservative Party faces an uphill struggle to extend its 14 years in power.

+Sunak said outside Downing Street that he had informed King Charles III of the rare summer poll, firing the starting gun on a six-week campaign that is almost universally expected to conclude in the demise of his Conservative government.

-Soaked by torrential rain and battling to be heard against extremely loud music being blared by protesters, Sunak said: “Now is the moment for Britain to choose its future.”
-He also attacked his opponents, saying that by voting for the opposition Labour Party, Britain would “risk going back to square one.”
-But he also admitted: “I cannot and will not claim that we have got everything right.”
+Soaked by a downpour as he spoke, Sunak said: “Now is the moment for Britain to choose its future.”
+He also attacked his opponents, saying that by voting for the Labour Party, Britain would “risk going back to square one.”
+But he admitted: “I cannot and will not claim that we have got everything right.”

-Sunak said that the poll will take place at a time when the world is “more dangerous than it has been since the end of the Cold War,” referencing Russia’s “brutal” war in Ukraine and the ensuing risk to energy security and global stability.
-He added that such uncertain times called for “clear and bold action.”

-The embattled leader also referred to his time as finance minister during the Covid-19 pandemic, in his first major political role.
-“In the last five years our country has fought through the most challenging times since the Second World War,” he said.
-“You met that challenge and then some, and I have never been prouder to be British.”

 Sunak was required to hold a vote by January 2025, and had long resisted calls to be specific about his plans.
 But a fall in inflation rates, announced earlier Wednesday, provided the backdrop for his announcement.

-The decision will fire the starting gun on a six-week campaign that is almost universally expected to conclude in the demise of Sunak’s Conservative government.

-The move will be welcomed by the buoyant opposition Labour Party, led by Keir Starmer, which is soaring in opinion polls and has sought to present itself as a reformed and moderate group ready for power.
+The move will be welcomed by the buoyant Labour Party, led by Keir Starmer, which is soaring in the opinion polls and has sought to present itself as a reformed and moderate group that is ready for power.

+In the wake of the announcement, Buckingham Palace said the British royal family would postpone engagements “which may appear to divert attention or distract from the election campaign.”
+The King and Queen’s D-Day memorial engagements in June are expected to go ahead as scheduled.

+In his speech, Sunak sought to paint external factors such as Covid-19 and the war in Ukraine as the context to Britain’s economic struggles, saying the two factors combined represented “the most challenging times since the Second World War.”

+Current polling is dire for Sunak; Labour begins the campaign around 20 points up on average, with the Tories often closer to third-party challengers such as Reform and the Liberal Democrats than they are to Labour.

+When converted to a projection of seats in parliament, those figures indicate either a comfortable Labour win or a potential electoral wipeout for the Conservatives.

-Sunak will hope that a shrewd campaign could result in spectacular upset for Labour and extend a period of Tory rule which began in 2010 and has overseen austerity economics, Brexit, the Covid-19 pandemic and a cost of living crisis.
+Sunak will hope that a shrewd campaign could result in a spectacular upset for Labour and extend a period of Tory rule which began in 2010 and has overseen austerity economics, Brexit, the Covid pandemic and a cost of living crisis.

-He is the fifth Tory leader to serve during that time, taking over from the ill-fated Liz Truss, whose disastrous term imploded just six weeks after it began and exacerbated the financial woes crippling the UK.
+He is the fifth Tory leader to serve during that time, taking over from the ill-fated Liz Truss, whose disastrous term imploded just six weeks after it began and exacerbated the financial woes crippling the United Kingdom.

 Sunak’s party will likely put his efforts to tackle illegal migration at the center of his campaign; a recent move to deport some asylum seekers to Rwanda finally became law last month, and the first flights could potentially leave during the campaign.